cronn/k6-scenario-builder/README.md

 ### Create a scenario configuration

-For creating a new set of scenarios, consisting of one or more scenarios create a new instance of the `ScriptBuilder` class.
+For creating a new set of scenarios, consisting of one or more scenarios create a new instance of the `ScenarioSetBuilder` class.
 Individual scenarios can be added with `addScenario`, `addShortScenario` or `addDefaultScenario` to the current scenario list.
 A full set of scenarios can be added using `defaultScript` or `shortDefaultScript`.

 To create a single scenario which can be passed to `addScenario` use the builder for your desired executor type.
 These builders can be accessed by the `ScenarioBuilderProvider`.
 Currently, only the `ConstantVUsScenario`, `RampingVUsScenario` and `ConstantArrivalRateScenario` are implemented!